VladimirBioACS/PIC2062_Sensory_TAG_Reader_Utility/README.md

 **ADC parameters:**

 The TAG uses an external 10-bit ADC (MCP3008) with a fixed reference voltage of 1.8 volts.
-Data sampling occurs on the 7th channel of the ADC and the calculated voltage is calculated according to the following formula:
+Data sampling occurs on the 7th channel of the ADC and the voltage level is calculated according to the following formula:

-(adc_val * adc_vref) / adc_resolution - adc _vref = 1.8; adc_resolution = 1024
+(adc_val * adc_vref) / adc_resolution
+- adc _vref = 1.8;
+- adc_resolution = 1024

 **WIRING DIAGRAM:**